-The interests of the biology faculty span a wide range of sub disciplines within the field including biochemistry, botany, conservation biology, cell biology, developmental biology, ecology, evolution, genetics, invertebrate zoology, marine biology, molecular biology, ornithology, parasitology, physiology, and symbiosis.
+The interests of the biology faculty span a wide range of sub disciplines within the field including biochemistry, biomechanics, botany, conservation biology, cell biology, developmental biology, ecology, evolution, genetics, invertebrate zoology, marine biology, molecular biology, ornithology, parasitology, physiology, and symbiosis.

 Learning Goals and Outcomes for the Biology Major